justintoo/blog.justintoo.com/_posts/2016-12-23-startchurch-as-a-strategy.md

 34. **Is it possible to re-class our existing nonprofit to act as our holdings corporation?** Usually not recommended, but it is a viable option for us since we haven't yet obtained our 501c3 tax exempt status.
 35. **What is StartChurch's Better Business B rating?** A+ BBB Rating, and this Business Is Not BBB Accredited; See the [BBB website](https://www.bbb.org/atlanta/business-reviews/professional-services-general/startchurchcom-in-lawrenceville-ga-9001035); 22 years in business in Lawrenceville, Georgia.
 36. **For the free monthly payments plan, can I change the payment date?** Yes - the payment can be made anytime of the month.
+37. **Can you offer any discounts on the conference for existing customers?** Yes - it depends.
+Currently (1/5/17) there is a buy-one-get-one-free special for the 2 upcoming conferences in Baltimore or Minneapolis ($109/registration) plus $29 manual (optional to get more than one).

 **Outstanding Questions**:

-1. **Tax cost for C or S Corporation?
-Double taxation?**
+1. **Tax implications for C or S Corporation for-profit arm?
+Double taxation?
+Are accumulated earnings not taxed and then distributed to the Holdings Corporation tax free?
+Or taxed at the corporate level and then distributed tax free to the Holdings Corporation?**
 2. **501c3 tax exemption for PWE (requirement to file within X months)**
 3. **Are capital contributions to the holdings corporation handled on a contribution-by-contribution basis, each as a board resolution?
 Can we have a policy in place to streamline this process?**
 4. **Can the holdings corporation hold Trademarks as an asset (e.g. logo)?**
-5. **Can you offer any discounts on the conference?**
-6. **Refund policy document/webpage?**
-7. **For #28, does income have to be transferred immediately?
+5. **For #28, does income have to be transferred immediately?
 Is it net income?
 If only once per year, what if the income has already been spent?**
+6. **Refund policy document/webpage?**

 See [S and C Corporations Create Different Tax Consequences](http://www.bizfilings.com/toolkit/sbg/tax-info/fed-taxes/s-c-corporations-create-different-tax-consequences.aspx)